kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 ## Strengths

-  `Engeenering`
+  `Engineering`
-I'm good at finding the balance between minimumalistic mindset and efficient solutions.
+I'm good at finding the balance between a minimalistic mindset and efficient solutions.

   `Communication`
 I listen, respect, and always try to understand the other person.